Bhanu-10/Stock-Analyzer/README.md

 ✅ WebSockets (STOMP/SockJS) – to push live updates to browser clients

-✅ Docker Compose – to run Kafka, Zookeeper, Postgres, and Redis easily in dev
+✅ Docker Compose – to run Kafka, Postgres, and Redis easily in dev

 🚀 Features